About Sibiloi National Park

 Set on the wild and rugged shores of Lake Turkana in northern Kenya, Sibiloi National Park is a remote wilderness gem that invites discovery through adventure and outdoor exploration.

 By day, Sibiloi’s dramatic desert-meets-lake landscapes provide restorative adventure and wellness safaris through open plains and shoreline vistas.
-By night, the park’s vast skies create exceptional conditions for astro tourism and guided night wildlife safaris, revealing constellations above and nocturnal life below in one of Kenya’s most untouched environments.
+By night, the park’s vast skies create exceptional conditions for astro-tourism and guided night wildlife safaris, revealing constellations above and nocturnal life below in one of Kenya’s most untouched environments.

-Sibiloi National Park blends ancient heritage, dramatic landscapes, star-filled skies, and immersive wilderness experiences — offering visitors a rare journey through time, nature, and adventure in Kenya’s northern frontier.
+Sibiloi National Park blends ancient heritage, dramatic landscapes, star-filled skies, and immersive wilderness experiences—offering visitors a rare journey through time, nature, and adventure in Kenya’s northern frontier.

 - Lake Turkana, the world’s largest permanent desert lake Man & Biosphere Reserve